soobinseo/Tacotron-pytorch/README.md

 ## Generate TTS wav file
   * STEP 1.
 Run `synthesis.py`.
 Make sure the restore step.

+## Samples
+  * You can check the generated samples in 'samples/' directory.
+Training step was only 60K, so the performance is not good yet.

 ## Reference
   * Keith ito: https://github.com/keithito/tacotron